 Plan for change.
 Budget for it.
 Manage it just like a project.

-How to Choose a CRM for a Growing SME
+How Should You Choose a CRM as a Growing SME?

 Here’s a definition that helps keep projects grounded: